SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 - Learn to find solutions
     - software development includes **researching and learning** new things each day
-    - by doing so you will simply learn how to study coding and find answers by yourself
+    - by doing so, you will simply learn how to study coding and find answers by yourself
     - developers are constantly learning new technologies - tools to stay competitive in the market [/slide]